JwayYih/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+0-1000

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+Exponential?

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+No resistor.
+Utilize the variable voltage input from FSR to get the full range of output voltages from LED

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**